Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 ### **Existing Features**

 During the initial strategy planning, the opportunities of the site were determined and values were given according to their imporance and viability ranking between 1 and 5.
 Below are the list of features that were valued important and viable at this stage.
-The remaining features have been recorded in Features Left to Implement.

 #### Design
 - Responsive design
 - Easy navigation throughout, nav links clearly labelled or icons used in navbar.
 Sidenav used for smaller devices.
 - Site logo - returns user to the home page
-- Nav link options will change depending on status of user eg. unregistered, registered or admin
+- Links will change or be removed depending on the status of the User.
-- On the home page a selection of photos will be displayed that link to different sections of the site, aimed to promote certain products or lines that are in season
-- On larger screens a hover effect over some images will display an image and call to action button.
-On smaller screens this will be displayed at all times.
+- The ability for users to review the product so that they can share this with non users & users alike
+- The ability to write more than one comment for a user in the Mocktail blog to discuss aspects which will be further developed in the future.
+- Having no likes on the comments was also a personal preference.
+- A stylish modern yet simple look
+- Give users a nice way to rate there products by simply clicking on the amount of stars they rate it by.

 #### Products
 - Users are able to search and filter products depending on what they are looking for